radeva/notification-system/README.md

 # Notification System

-## Description

-This is a project implementing a notification system having the following requirements
+This project implements a notification system having the following requirements:

 - The system needs to be able to send notifications via several different channels (email, sms, slack) and be easily extensible to support more channels in the future.